MalaganMan/Panels/JaniKasurinen/README.md

 - UPDATE 2025 May 18th on AX000 panel: Selection for only fetching program names while changing the program.
 - UPDATE 2025 May 19th on AX000 panel: VST indexes corrected.
 Styling and some small bugs fixes.
 (And new created =)
 - UPDATE 2025 May 23th on AX000 panel: Sequence LUA code is now only for small under 8192 dumps.
 Haven't got a proper way in this panel to get and send dumps, so external application is adviced for dumping and receiving sequences to and from the sampler.
 Sample level and outputs added.
 (Were bare minimum for any use of this panel =D
+- UPDATE 2025 May 26th on AX000 panel: Some parameters for Program added.
+Program LFO settings and control settings.
+Removed annoying extra program selector.

 "V-Verb Pro FULL.bpanelz" is also a work in process as it only receives few first engine A model modulators fully from the sysex-dump.
 - 2024 20th April FIXED file handling bugs and removed PC hanging os.time function.